Voyah Taishan: Design

+Features

 The front row of the Taishan's interior features a floating central touchscreen, an LCD instrument display, an augmented reality heads-up display, and a column shifter.
 The second row uses captain chairs with integrated touchscreens, armrests with cup holders, and speakers integrated into the headrests.
 The Taishan also has a split sunroof, a ceiling-mounted screen, folding tables, and a built-in refrigerator.
 Huawei's ADS 4 system with 4 LiDARs will come standard, as well as air suspension and four-wheel steering.